-While the author provides credible evidence that mortgages reduce major crimes, the study does not distinguish between property and violent crime and its subcategories, making it difficult to compare the results to previous studies.
-Furthermore, it does not examine any heterogeneous impacts in minority prevalent areas, which is an equally relevant margin to analyze, nor provides evidence on the potential causal mechanisms driving the impacts.
+The only well-identified instrumental variable uses a shift-share instrument (Bunting, 2020).
+While the study provides credible evidence that mortgages reduce major crimes, it does not distinguish between property and violent crime and its subcategories, making it difficult to compare the results to previous studies.
+Furthermore, it does not examine any heterogeneous impacts in minority prevalent areas, which is a relevant margin to analyze, nor provides evidence on the potential causal mechanisms driving the impacts.
+This manuscript addresses those concerns.